 Manhattan + Southampton = MFA

-To accommodate our diverse community of writers, we offer flexible course schedules and innovative course design, including weekend intensives, independent study, and regular evening workshops.
-Members of the MFA program also have an opportunity to receive training in publishing and editing by working on our highly regarded journal The Southampton Review.
+To accommodate our diverse community, we offer flexible course schedules and innovative course design, including weekend intensives, independent study, and regular evening workshops.
 In Manhattan as in Southampton, our faculty members are known not only for their writing, but also for their careful attention to the work of our students.

 For more information about admission to Manhattan + Southampton MFA, please contact: firstname.lastname@example.org